 The 87Sr optical lattice clock, NICT-Sr1, was operated in the same mode during all operating intervals.
 The details of NICT-Sr1 are described in [1, 2].
-The Sr atoms were laser-cooled using a two-stage laser cooling technique and loaded into a vertically oriented one-dimensional optical lattice.
-The optical frequency at the wavelength of 698 nm stabilized to NICT-Sr1 was downconverted to a microwave frequency using an Er:fiber-based frequency comb.
-By stabilizing the comb to the optical reference with appropriately chosen frequency offsets, an optically generated microwave with a frequency of precisely 1 GHz was derived from the fourth harmonic of the repetition rate (= 250 MHz).
-This frequency was divided to 100 MHz, and used to reference a commercial frequency stability measurement set.
-The relative phase difference of the 100 MHz signal of HM1402004 was then recorded every second and used to find the fractional frequency deviation of the HM.
-The mean frequency of the HM with respect to $v(^{87}Sr)$ for the target month was determined from five data blocks homogeneously distributed over the period, each consisting of 10 data points pre-averaged over 1000 s.
-To mitigate the effect of sporadic phase excursions of a specific HM [2], an additional HM was included in the analysis through its frequency difference from the reference maser, as continuously monitored by the dual mixer time difference (DMTD) system used in the generation of Japan Standard Time.
+The Sr atoms were laser-cooled using a two-stage laser cooling technique and loaded to a vertically oriented one-dimensional optical lattice.
+The optical frequency at the wavelength of 698 nm stabilized to NICT-Sr1 was downconverted to a microwave frequency using an Yb:fiber-based frequency comb.
+By stabilizing the comb to the optical reference with appropriately chosen frequency offsets, an optically generated microwave with a frequency of precisely 9.25 GHz was derived from the thirty-seventh harmonic of the repetition rate (= 250 MHz), assuming an optical frequency of the clock transition according to the recommended value as a secondary representation of the definition of the second $v(^{87}Sr)$.
+The microwave frequency was then down-mixed to 50 MHz using a 9.2 GHz signal provided by an oscillator phase-locked to the 100 MHz signal of HM1402003.
+The down-mixed signal was counted and recorded every second by a zero-dead-time frequency counter referenced to the same HM.
+After finding the fractional deviation of the HM frequency from its nominal value, the mean for the target month was determined from five data blocks homogeneously distributed over the period, each consisting of 10 data points pre-averaged over 1000 s.
+To mitigate the effect of sporadic phase excursions of a specific HM [2], two additional HMs were included in the analysis through their frequency differences from the reference maser, as continuously monitored by the dual mixer time difference (DMTD) system used in the generation of Japan Standard Time.
 The resulting ensemble averages were evaluated by linear fitting to find the one-month mean frequency.
-The reported value of $\overline{y(HM{1402004})}$ with respect to NICT-Sr1 was then derived with negligible additional uncertainty using DMTD data for the full period.
+The reported value of $\overline{y(HM{1402003})}$ with respect to NICT-Sr1 was then derived with negligible additional uncertainty using DMTD data for the full period.